-GI-EYE VIEW FEATURE EXTRACTION SOFTWARE

-The GI-EYE georeferenced video data is used by the GI-View software to compute the 3-D coordinates of any feature from the pixel location within the image.
+GI- VIEW USER INTERFACE

 The GI-View software runs on conventional PC workstations or laptop computers and provides a simple "point-and-click" user interface to minimize operator training time.

 Image processing and enhancement tools are included in the GI-View software to facilitate location of corresponding target locations in different images.
 A target (or "Object") can be entered into the Objects database by selecting New Object from the menu (Figure 6) and selecting the target of interest from any image through a simple point-and-click interface.